 Another common but false perception I encounter in men is that people in therapy learn to blame others for whatever's going wrong in their life.

-Self-victimizing is something some people do, and a person bent on this mindset could certainly take what happens in therapy--or in church, or in any relationship--and interpret it in a way that helps them justify it.
+Self-victimizing is something a person can choose to do, and being bent on this mindset could certainly take what happens in therapy--or in church, or in any relationship--and interpret it in a way that helps them justify it.
 But a good counselor is not going to convince you to shirk responsibility and invent blame to be passed out.

-The process does include telling the truth about relationships, and that looks like facing the roles we and others have played in each other's stories.
+The process does include telling the truth about our story, and that looks like facing the roles we and others have played in each chapter.
 But you are always the one who's got to own your destiny, your attitude, and your choices.
 We never lose sight of that in the counselor's office.

 The goal of therapy is to build authenticity and that means owning your life--not giving your power away to a victim mentality.

-If you're a man who's begun to wonder if there's anything to get out of therapy, I'd love to talk to you about the world of change waiting to be discovered.
+If you're a man who's begun to wonder if there's anything to get out of therapy, I'd love to talk to you about the possibilities.

-Mike Ensley, LPCC, is a nationally board-certified counselor in Loveland, CO.
+Mike Ensley, LPC, is a nationally board-certified counselor in Loveland, CO.